tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

             vocab.index_words(words)
 ```

-Define **tokenizer functions** for you languages to split sentences into words.
+Here I defined tokenizer functions for Ukrainian and German to **split sentences into words**.
-In this examples I used a standard [`nltk.tokenize.WordPunctTokenizer`](https://kite.com/python/docs/nltk.tokenize.WordPunctTokenizer) for German and
+I used a standard [`nltk.tokenize.WordPunctTokenizer`](https://kite.com/python/docs/nltk.tokenize.WordPunctTokenizer) for German and
 a function `tokenize_words` from package [`tokenize_uk`](https://github.com/lang-uk/tokenize-uk) for Ukrainian.
-Also, replace the input file with yours.

-Since there are a lot of example sentences and I want to train something quickly, I **trimmed** the data set to only relatively short and simple sentences.
-Here the maximum length is 10 words (that includes punctuation)
+Since there are a lot of example sentences and I want to train something quickly, I trimmed the data set to only **relatively short and simple** sentences.
+Here the maximum length is 10 words (that includes punctuation).

-Additionally, you might want to filter out **rare words** which occur only a few times in corpus.
-This words could not be learned efficiently since there are not enough training examples for them.
+Additionally, you might want to filter out rare words which occur only a few times in the corpus.
+This words could not be learned efficiently since **there are not enough training examples for them**.
 This will reduce vocabulary size and decrease training time.

 ```python